 In light of our recent National Primary Source Verification Month, we are republishing Hugh Greeley’s post on primary source verification, the ways that primary sources can be accessed, and updates surrounding verification.
 These standards are necessary for healthcare organizations to re-familiarize themselves with as the credentialing and recredentialing processes that changed temporarily due to COVID-19, are returning to the former protocol.

-For the medical staff services team at a hospital to properly verify a healthcare provider’s credentials for onboarding and granting privileges (at a minimum) a half dozen primary sources would have to be contacted, and those primary source organizations would then verify the respective credential listed on the application.
+For the medical staff services team at a hospital to properly verify a healthcare provider’s credentials, at least a half dozen primary sources would have to be contacted, and those primary source organizations would then verify the respective credential listed on the application.

 Examples of primary source institutions that provide verification of credentials:

 - State licensing boards verify license type and status

 - An OIG search of the LEIE indicates if the licensee is excluded from participating in government-funded programs

 - CMS Medicare and state Medicaid lists of those who have opted-out

 - And the list goes on…For instance, Verisys checks more than 5,000 primary sources continuously for its 10-million record database, FACIS®.